UMD Study Abroad Programs

 - UMD Faculty-Led Programs: Led by UMD faculty and/or staff, these programs typically run during semester breaks (May, Summer, or Winter Break) and are catered to a specific subject area.

 - International Student Teaching Programs: These programs run in collaboration with the College of Education and Human Service Professions (CEHSP).
 Education majors eligible for student teaching may participate (including Unified Early Childhood Education, Integrated Elementary Special Education, and Secondary Education).

-UMD has strategically evaluated and selected programs administered by a few of our affiliate program providers (AIFS, API, ASA, CEA, ISA, and USAC).
+UMD has strategically evaluated and selected programs administered by a few of our affiliate program providers: AIFS, API, ASA, CEA, USAC, ISA.
 You will receive support and services from both our office and affiliate staff.
 Most credits will be posted as resident credit.
 Semester, yearlong, and summer programs are available.
 When abroad, the affiliate organization staff will provide on-site support.
 Participants receive a program discount for these cosponsored affiliate programs.
 (Students who participate in a non-cosponsored affiliate program pay the organization’s regular program costs.)

 UMN System Programs

 Any one of the University of Minnesota campuses develops, administers, and evaluates these study abroad experiences.
 You’ll apply and work directly with the appropriate office to take part in one of their programs: